ContextKeeper/ContextKeeper.VisualStudio/README.md

 ## How much value ContextKeeper delivers when compared to others

 Below, you'll find a table comparing extensions that work with VS 2022.
 I've included free extensions, with the exception of Task Canvas, which is a paid one.
-I've invested several hours in testing Favorite Documents, Workspace Manager, and Task Canvas to get a clearer picture of how they all stack up against ContextKeeper.
+I've invested several hours testing Favorite Documents, Workspace Manager, and Task Canvas to get a clearer picture of how they all stack up against ContextKeeper.

 | Features supported                                           |  ContextKeeper   | Task Canvas |      Favorite Documents      | Workspace Manager |
 | ------------------------------------------------------------ | :--------------: | :---------: | :--------------------------: | :---------------: |